 4f: Promoting research and innovation in, and adoption of, low-carbon technologies.

 The ERDF programme also supports the operation of the West of England Technical Assistance (TA) team, who can provide advice/guidance to potential applicants, and those working up full applications.
 The team is available to ensure that the projects being proposed are deliverable within ESIF regulations and address the West of England EU SIF strategy.

 The ERDF Technical Assistance Team held a Priority Axis 4 (Low Carbon) pre-call briefing event in May 2016.
 Presentation: Introduction to ERDF

-The Priority Axis 4 (Low Carbon) call for the West of England came to a close on February 17th 2017, outline applications are currently being strategically assessed by DCLG.
+The first Priority Axis 4 (Low Carbon) call for the West of England ended on February 17th 2017, outline applications are currently being strategically assessed by DCLG.
 A briefing session/open house was held in January 2017.
 Presentation: West of England ERDF Priority Axis 4 (Low Carbon Call)

 A new Call has been announced, and is NOW OPEN for further details, see here

 There are some changes to the latest PA4 Call which allow greater flexibility for projects delivering activity and collecting greenhouse gas reductions.